 - Small pieces of plastic are eaten by fish, turtles and seabirds, often resulting in their death.
 Animals and birds can also become tangled up in plastic debris, leading to serious injuries and fatalities.

 - Over time, plastic material does not bio-degrade, but breaks down into tiny particles known as micro plastics, which can be eaten by small marine animals and enter the food chain.
+Tiny particles of plastic even build up in fish brains, altering their behaviour.

 - Micro plastics in the Ocean are commonly defined as less than 5 mm in diameter.